Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 ## Parameter $`\alpha`$
 This parameter is called teleportation constant or restart probability.
 You can set the value of this parameter at line #419.
+## Parameter $`\varepsilon`$
+This parameter is called convergence criterion.
+You can set the value of this parameter at line #418.
+## Output cluster size
+You can set the value of this parameter at line #420.
+This parameter takes values from 1 to 100.

 ![image](https://github.com/user-attachments/assets/300457f7-0533-4932-bd1d-3536013b2379)

 # Names of output *.txt files in the folder /A-HyperCut/HyperGraphClustering/results/